 - Enforcing the no food, no drink policy

-- Reporting problems with computers and/of software to the Director of the Computer Center, Sr. Martha Villeneuve or the help desk
+- Report problems with VDI’s, computers, and software to the Director of the Computer Center, Sr. Martha Villeneuve or the help desk

 - Locking the classroom as needed

-Regular computer workstations are all accessible to wheelchair users.
+Regular VDI workstations are all accessible to wheelchair users.

 Academic Computer Center